MayaVs/short-exercise-oop-encapsulation/README.md

 - Look at the `DodgyBankAccount`, this class is not well-encapsulated.
   Can you note down the problems with how the class is designed, and the ways it is being misused?

+  The rewardAmount member is public and can be accessed and mofidied from outside the class.
+  The same for accountBalance
+  addReward method is also public and can be executed from ouside the class

 - Compare and contrast the `DodgyBankAccount` and the `SecureBankAccount`, how is the `SecureBankAccount` different to the `DodgyBankAccount`?
 How is it designed to prevent it from being misused?
 Are there instances of better method names for clearer abstraction?

+  The encapsulation principle is used properly for SecureBankAccount class.
+Using private access modifier for the class members and methods is better
+  I've noticed that debitAmount() and depositAmount() are repeating.
+Could be pulled up in superclass